Tiling the integer lattice with translated sublattices: The translational property

-Theorem \ref{theo:gen-cyc} tells us that a two-dimensional lattice $\LL$ generated by $v_1=(a,b)$ and $v_2=(c,d)$ is cyclic if and only if $\gcd(a,b,c,d)=1$.
+It is easy to show that a 2-dimensional sublattice $\LL$ generated by $v_1=(a,b)$ and $v_2=(c,d)$ is cyclic if and only if $\gcd(a,b,c,d)=1$.
 The quantity $e=\gcd(a,b,c,d)$ does not depend on the choice of basis and we will call it the \emph{multiplicity} of $\LL$.

-It follows from the Smith Normal Form (see Section~\ref{sec:cyclic}) that we have an isomorphism, namely $\WGL = \Z_e \oplus \Z_\frac{\det\LL}{e}$.
-Furthermore $e^2|\det\LL$.
-In particular, if $\det\LL$ is square free, the lattice is necessarily cyclic.
+It follows from the definition of Smith Normal Form that we have an isomorphism, namely $\WGL \cong \Z_e \oplus \Z_\frac{\det\LL}{e}$ and furthermore $e^2|\det\LL$.
+In particular, if $\det\LL$ is square free, the sublattice $\LL$ is necessarily cyclic.
+In dimensions higher than $2$, cyclicity is more subtle and the group $\WGL$ might be more complicated.